Defective Work Equipment Injury Claims How Much Compensation?

 You can make two major types of claims for injuries caused by defective work equipment.

-- Special Damages: Alongside general damages, the court would also award compensation for all current and future financial losses the accident may cause you.
-Special damages would pay for your medical bills, loss of earnings, hospice care, medical equipment and devices, travel expenses, rehabilitation expenses and all other financial expenses and losses related to the injuries.
+- Special Damages: Alongside general damages, the court could also award compensation for current and future financial losses your injuries may cause you.
+Special damages may pay for your medical bills, loss of earnings, hospice care, medical equipment and devices, travel expenses, rehabilitation expenses and other financial expenses and losses related to the injuries.

 Don’t forget to keep all records and evidences of expenses incurred as it helps to serve as a strong backup for your claim and helps you get the highest possible compensation amount.